spatie/guidelines.spatie.be/content/code-style/laravel.md

 </a>
 ```

-All routes have a http verb, that's why we like to put it first when defining a route.
+All routes have a http verb, that's why we like to put the verb first when defining a route.
 It makes a group of routes very readble.
 Other route options, should come after it.

 ```php
 // good